FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     - it's a state machine
     - needs transactions to change state
     - can do logic operations
-    - they are turing complete
+    - they are Turing complete

 Multiple programming languages for smart contracts: Solidity, Vyper, Serpent, LLL → once code is compiled, they produce EVM bytecode that can run on the blockchain.

-Every Ethereum node in the network executes the same code, because every node has a copy of the chain.
+Every Ethereum node in the network executes the same code because every node has a copy of the chain.

 - [Remix](https://remix.ethereum.org/) online geditor and compiler